anqooqie/proconlib/tools/dsu.hpp.md

 It adds an edge $(a, b)$.

-If the vertices $a$ and $b$ were in the same connected component, it returns the representative of this connected component.
+If the vertices $a$ and $b$ were in the same connected component, it returns the representative of the connected component.
 Otherwise, the representative of the larger (or former when the two have the same size) connected component becomes the representative of the new connected component, and it returns the new representative.

 ### Constraints